Poll: How many wins will the Seahawks — 10-5-1 last regular season — finish with in 2017?

 Seahawks Poll: How many wins will the Seahawks — 10-5-1 last regular season — finish with in 2017?
 Originally published June 15, 2017 at 6:05 pm Share story By Seattle Times sports staff Take Our Poll Seattle Times sports staff View Comments No personal attacks or insults, no hate speech, no profanity.
 Please keep the conversation civil and help us moderate this thread by reporting any abuse.
 See our Commenting FAQ.
 Powered by Livefyre The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.
-Previous StorySix reasons Seahawks coach Pete Carroll is optimistic heading into the team’s summer break
+Next StoryAustin Davis powering his way into Seahawks’ backup QB spot, and more Seahawks notes Previous StorySix reasons Seahawks coach Pete Carroll is optimistic heading into the team’s summer break

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.